OBOFoundry/OBOFoundry.github.io/docs/Policy_for_OBO_namespace_and_associated_PURL_requests.md

 If you used the [Ontology Development Kit](https://github.com/INCATools/ontology-development-kit) to create your ontology, then the required YAML files will be created and stored under `src/metadata`.

-These two files should be created as GitHub Pull Requests (PRs) in the appropriate repository ([OBO Foundry Registry](https://github.com/OBOFoundry/OBOFoundry.github.io) for the YAML and [OBO PURLs](https://github.com/OBOFoundry/purl.obolibrary.org/) for the PURL configuration).
+These two files should be created as GitHub Pull Requests (PRs) in the appropriate repository ([OBO Foundry Registry](https://github.com/OBOFoundry/OBOFoundry.github.io) for the OBO registry entry and [OBO PURLs](https://github.com/OBOFoundry/purl.obolibrary.org/) for the PURL configuration).
 Once these PRs for these two files are merged, your ontology is officially registered with OBO and your PURLs are available.

 ## 4. Maintenance